cakephp/docs/en/orm/validation.rst

 will probably want to ensure the data is correct and consistent.
 In CakePHP we have two stages of validation:

-1. Before request data is converted into entities validation rules around data types, and formatting can be applied.
+1. Before request data is converted into entities, validation rules around data types and formatting can be applied.
 2. Before data is saved, domain or application rules can be applied.
 These rules help ensure that your application's data remains consistent.